merzlab/QUICK-docs/docs/source/user-manual.rst

    **PBE0**: PBE0/PBEH functional (C. Adamo and V. Barone, J. Chem.
 Phys.
 110, 6158 (1999), M. Ernzerhof and G. E. Scuseria, J. Chem.
 Phys.
 110, 5029 (1999))

-   Except for the built-in BLYP and B3LYP functionals QUICK makes use of the LIBXC density functional library (version 4.0.4).
-A LIBXC functional can be requested as follows.
+Except for the built-in BLYP and B3LYP functionals QUICK makes use of the Libxc density functional library (version 4.0.4).
+All LDA, GGA and hybrid-GGA functionals available in Libxc can be requested.
+As a reminder, (hybrid) meta-GGA and range-separated hybrid functionals are not supported at present.
+You must make sure to select a valid combination of exchange and correlation functionals.
+A generic Libxc functional can be requested as follows:

    **LIBXC=FUNCTIONAL1,FUNCTIONAL2** : Where FUNCTIONAL1 and FUNCTIONAL2 are exchange and correlation functionals. *Note: Spaces near '=' or ',' are not allowed.*

    See here for a `list of available functionals in the current QUICK version <working_libxc_funcs.html>`_.

-   If you are using LIBXC in your work, please make sure to cite the paper below.
+If you are using LIBXC in your work, please make sure to cite followin paper:

    `Susi Lehtola, Conrad Steigemann, Micael J.T.
 Oliveira, and Miguel A.L.
 Marques, Recent developments in Libxc - A comprehensive library of functionals for density functional theory, Software X 7, 1 (2018) <https://www.sciencedirect.com/science/article/pii/S2352711017300602?via%3Dihub>`_.

+Grimme type dispersion corrections are requested by adding one of the following keywords:

    **D2** : use Grimme's D2 dispersion correction in DFT.